-With the growing popularity of rustic farmhouse design, it’s no surprise that reclaimed wood has become an oft-used material in home remodeling and building.
+With the growing popularity of rustic farmhouse design, reclaimed wood has become an oft-used material in home remodeling and building.
 This unique material is certainly beautiful, but it can also be expensive and difficult to find.
 You can remedy that problem by installing reclaimed barn wood paneling to enhance any room of your home.
-This attractive material gives the authentic look and feel of real reclaimed barn wood without the increased expense and difficulty of installation.
+This attractive material gives the authentic look and feel of real reclaimed barn wood while staying on budget.

 Why Use Barn Wood Paneling?

 If you’re longing for a rustic look but don’t have the budget or time, barn wood paneling is a fantastic alternative.
 This material offers a beautiful, authentic look of reclaimed wood and it’s much easier to install.
 In fact, there are no tools needed to install some brands of this material.
-They use a simple peel-and-stick backing while you apply it to a clean, smooth surface to instantly transform the look of your home.
+They use a simple peel-and-stick backing while you apply it to a clean, smooth surface.
 You can also use a nail gun for quick, easy, and secure installation.
 Another bonus is that this material has a 3D texture that mimics the look and feel of real wood.
 It’s much easier to maintain and a lot easier to install than wallpaper, too.

 The wood has had all the moisture removed so there’s no need to worry about rotting or damage in the future.
 With real reclaimed wood, you may have to worry about bacteria and moisture that are naturally present in this type of material.
-When you opt for barn wood paneling, it’s a much safer alternative since most products are sustainably raised and harvested in the USA, and there are no harmful chemicals used in the manufacturing process.
+Barn wood paneling is a much safer alternative since most products are sustainably raised and harvested in the USA.
+There are no harmful chemicals used in the manufacturing process.
 The color variations in barn wood paneling give it an authentic, rustic look that will bring your home tons of character, too.

 The Cost of Using Reclaimed Wood vs Barn Wood Paneling